A homogenised model for flow, transport and sorption in a heterogeneous porous medium: Conclusions

 The homogenisation procedure we used allows for slowly varying changes to the cell surrounding each circle that comprises the filter.
 This means that the total area of each individual cell may differ between cells.
 This is a new aspect to homogenisation and we have carefully derived a transport theorem to account for how these microstructural changes affect the macroscale transport.
 Using this transport theorem we have shown that macroscale incompressibility is preserved (the divergence of the Darcy flux vanishes) and that this is independent of the individual cell size.
 The two degrees of microstructural freedom (varying obstacle size and spacing) enable us to consider a wide range of heterogeneities on the microscale, for example, to maintain a uniform porosity while systematically varying the microstructure.
 These macroscale equations are computationally inexpensive to solve, allowing for optimisation of parameters through large sweeps, which would not be possible with direct numerical simulations.

-In the analysis we conducted, we considered a regime in which advection, diffusion and removal balance in the final macroscale equations, allowing sub-limits to be taken without repetition of the interim analysis.
-Note that if the P\'{e}clet number is large (comparable in magnitude to the ratio of filter size to obstacle spacing) then dispersive terms --- that is, terms that are proportional to the product of velocity and concentration gradient --- arise in the final homogenised equations.
-This is the subject of future work.
+We have focused on a regime in which diffusion balances advection and removal at the macroscale and dominates advection and removal at the microscale (\textit{i.e.}, $Pe=O(1)$, $\epsilon{}Pe\ll1$).
+Sub-limits involving weaker advection and/or removal may be taken directly in the final result without repeating the interim analysis.
+For scenarios with stronger advection (\textit{i.e.}, $\epsilon{}Pe=O(1)$), as might be the case in many industrial filtration scenarios, hydrodynamic dispersion becomes important and new terms that are proportional to the product of velocity and concentration gradient will arise in the homogenised equations.
+Our analysis here lays the foundation for future work to incorporate dispersive effects.